HkerVit/hCaptcha-Solver-2.0/README.md

 # hCaptcha Solver 2.0
-Request based hCaptcha solving using wolfram image identifier API.
+Request based hCaptcha solving using ~~wolfram image identifier API~~ YOLO v3.

 Credit to Boic for helping a ton with this: https://github.com/BoicCodes